 How to Grow Pitcher Plants

 How pitcher plants evolved also provides clues about how they can best be grown.
 "A common mistake that people make is to keep them too wet," Avent says.
 "If they are soggy, they will die."

 What they like, he says, are wet toes, dry ankles, and full sun.
 Avent recommends planting them in pure peat moss, whether in containers or the ground, and never fertilizing them.
 "They like the water, but they like it down about 6 inches, with the top dry," he says.
 "And if you put them in shade, they will go downhill."

 Before the pitchers emerge, the plants also produce white, pink, red, or yellow blooms beginning in April and continuing through May.
 Varieties that have a white-topped pitcher plant as a parent also produce blooms in the fall.
 As much as the pitchers put on a show, the flowers are, Avent says, "bizarre."
 "The rides at a fair that hang you in this little cart and twirl you upside-down: The pitcher plant flowers look like that," he says.

 How to Use Pitcher Plants in Gardens and Containers

 Breeders continue to produce more and more new varieties each year, Avent says.
 In Europe, they're highly prized as cut flowers.
-In the garden, pitcher plants can be used in climates to Zone 4, Avent says.
+While people often think of tropical pitcher plants, in the garden, they can be used in climates to Zone 4, Avent says.

 When used in containers, Avent suggests placing a dish of water underneath to keep those toes wet.
-If grown in containers, pitcher plants need time to hibernate.
+If grown in containers, they need time to hibernate.
 "If they don't, they come back up and they're in a really bad mood and they'll waste away," he says.

 That means in wintertime the plants have to be chilled below 40 degrees F, but no cooler than 25 below 0 degrees F, for a couple of months; then they can be brought back inside to enjoy.
 The chill gives the plant time to rest but keeps the roots from freezing.